Tutorial Part 2 : How to Draw an Aircraft Paint Scheme

 1. Right click here and select Save Target As...
 Then save it to the Desktop.
 It's easier to find it there.

-2. In MS Paint, click File / Open.
+2. Start MS Paint, click File / Open.
 Navigate to the Desktop, select TESTRWT.bmp and click the Open button.

 Drawing a Straight Line : Click on the Line tool to activate it.
 It's the tool on the sixth row, left side and it's highlighted with a square.
 Bring the cursor over the wing and place it close to the wing tip.
 See below.